salvq/presence-detection/README.md

 ## Update MAC address of your Phones or other devices

 Write down your MAC address from your Android or iPhone and create as many records as you want i.e. depends on how many persons / devices you want to detect.
 In my case, I am using to detect mine and my wife's phone, so I ended up having 2 MAC addresses.

-Note: Make sure your MAC address is not randomize as this presence detection check rely on fixed MAC address.
-And every name must be unique i.e. do not use 2 same names as this would break the logic of sensing and detecting the individual persons.
+Every "name" value must be unique i.e. do not use 2 same names as this would break the logic of sensing and detecting the individual persons.

 Edit `database.json` file and add as many records as needed in devices section but must follow JSON content structure and file must be located in the same files as `docker-compose.yaml`